-Flexible Learning for Increase access to science learning in all programs Students with Unique Needs Use CREST as incubator to grow instructional practices and pilot differentiated learning experiences Involve civic groups, e.g. Lions and Kiwanis Community Link community and school work through the NGSS Set up goal-based volunteer days Connections Recruit volunteers from Concordia and PSU, some could use hours for their programs Increase partnerships to build capacity for CREST staffing Connect HS students to meaningful service jobs in the community, e.g., "Ant Farm" in Sandy Service Donate food grown in gardens to food banks earning Develop water testing program, learned and carried out by students then provided to cities of WL and WV Work with Riverkeepers and SWERP Need separate summit to identify and articulate how the farm supports and embodies NGSS and then identify funding and personnel to ensure that teachers can use this invaluable resource Add paid teacher training about using the farm to teach to NGSS Ensure that WL and WV students experience the farm, use this as opportunity to connect the communities arm to chool Use the CSA to engage community Make use of DIAK grants (small, environmentally-focused grants) to support farm Consider sustainable water source and infrastructure Develop food storage Add farmers' market stand Create meeting and lab space Increase learning and accessibility Add volunteer coordinator and grant writer as administrative position Publicize events, programs and services Hold job and volunteer fairs CREST story must be told by students and adults Maintanana Need dedicated maintenance staff for facility in addition to the individual who runs the Maintenance of CREST site programs ind core Hold new teacher tours of CREST and the farm before the school year begins so teachers existence can plan in advance to use them Provide paid teacher training during the summer to educate about science kits Create district level stewardship committee Need dedicated volunteer manager How do we create a mini-CREST at every school?
-Increase teacher participation and engagement in sustainability Strengthen CREST "satellites" at every school Focus on student engagement and the unique factors for engagement at each level of schooling Develop a diversity of staff roles to address grants, curriculum and administration Re-imagine space to accommodate more students and adults at CREST headquarters
+Flexible Learning for Increase access to science learning in all programs Students with Unique Needs Use CREST as incubator to grow instructional practices and pilot differentiated learning experiences Involve civic groups, e.g. Lions and Kiwanis Link community and school work through the NGSS Community Set up goal-based volunteer days Connections Recruit volunteers from Concordia and PSU, some could use hours for their programs Increase partnerships to build capacity for CREST staffing Connect HS students to meaningful service jobs in the community, e.g., "Ant Farm" in Sandy Service Donate food grown in gardens to food banks Learning Develop water testing program, learned and carried out by students then provided to cities of WL and WV Work with Riverkeepers and SWERP Need separate summit to identify and articulate how the farm supports and embodies NGSS and then identify funding and personnel to ensure that teachers can use this invaluable resource Add paid teacher training about using the farm to teach to NGSS Ensure that WL and WV students experience the farm, use this as opportunity to connect Farm to the communities School Use the CSA to engage community Make use of DIAK grants (small, environmentally-focused grants) to support farm Consider sustainable water source and infrastructure Develop food storage Add farmers' market stand Create meeting and lab space Increase learning and accessibility Add volunteer coordinator and grant writer as administrative position Publicize events, programs and services Hold job and volunteer fairs CREST story must be told by students and adults Need dedicated maintenance staff for facility in addition to the individual who runs the Maintenance programs of CREST site and core Hold new teacher tours of CREST and the farm before the school year begins so teachers existence can plan in advance to use them Provide paid teacher training during the summer to educate about science kits Create district level stewardship committee Need dedicated volunteer manager How do we create a mini-CREST at every school?
+Increase teacher participation and engagement in sustainability Strengthen CREST "satellites" at every school Focus on student engagement and the unique factors for engagement at each level of schooling Develop a diversity of staff roles to address grants, curriculum and administration Re-imagine space to accommodate more students and adults at CREST headquarters - The imagine space to accommodate more students and addits at CREST neadquarters